alirezac0/wordlister/README.md

 # Wordlister
-A passive tool to make a custom wordlist from path of URLs. **It seprates words when sees an upper char**.
+A passive tool to make a custom wordlist from path of URLs and parameter name from query. **It seprates words when sees an upper char**.

 ## Usage